FlaviaBulad/drivenpass-api/README.md

 ### Business rules:

-- The password must be at least 10 characters long, otherwise the request will end with status error 401 (Unauthorized)
+- Password must be at least 10 characters long, otherwise the request will end with status code 401 (Unauthorized).

+#

 ## Route <span style="color:yellow"> **POST** </span>/

-This route is <span style="color:red"> **NOT** </span> authenticated.
-Your function is to login users.

-The Requisition Body must be in the following format:
+Login a registered user.

 ```json
 {